MJKWoolnough/terramorphous/README.md

 ## Compilation

-The `index.html` can be compiled from the source with the following steps:

-1. Use [TypeScript](https://github.com/microsoft/TypeScript/) to compile the source code to Javascript.
-2. Run the `compile.sh` Bash script, which relies on the following non-standard commands:
+The `index.html` can be compiled from the source by running the `compile.sh` Bash script, which relies on the following non-standard commands:

 - [JSPacker](https://github.com/MJKWoolnough/jspacker), which combines all of the javascript code together.
 - [Terser](https://github.com/terser/terser), which minifies the javascript.